Trackle: How it worked

 Trackle defined search agents called "Tracklets" to store settings for a particular type of search.
 Users could set up Tracklets for categories of interest and personalize the Tracklets by entering appropriate information, for example, zip code for weather alert, actor name for upcoming movie releases, and product details for tracking price drops.
 Trackle alert platform was linked to RSS feeds from various content providers.
 Trackle ran the personalized searches periodically in the background and got the requested content.
 It generated alerts whenever it found a new match and provided automatic notifications over the web, email or SMS based on the Tracklet configuration.
 Trackle offered a "preview" feature to enable users to refine their custom parameters before setting up a Tracklet for a new category.
 Users could lookup Tracklets being used by any of their friends as long as they had marked them marked as 'public'.

 Company

-Trackle was founded by Pavan Nigam, a Silicon Valley based entrepreneur, who co-founded Healtheon, and was founder/CEO of Cendura, later acquired by Computer Associates; and Naveen Saxena, a seasoned technology executive who has held senior positions at Cisco, Healtheon and Fidelity.
+Trackle was founded by Pavan Nigam, a Silicon Valley–based entrepreneur, who co-founded Healtheon, and was founder/CEO of Cendura, later acquired by Computer Associates; and Naveen Saxena, a seasoned technology executive who has held senior positions at Cisco, Healtheon and Fidelity.
 Trackle was funded by NEA (New Enterprise Associates) and angel investors.
-Trackle was a privately held company based in Sunnyvale, CA.
+Trackle was a privately held company based in Sunnyvale, California.